20 May The Houseboat

 Still, even if the owner wasn’t financially responsible, no one would ask them to depart.
 Despite the owner’s friendly, hospitable, if odd nature, there is a persistent air of unease around the boat and the area of the Port surrounding.

-Very few people have taken the owner up on offers of hospitality, but those who do recount a wholly unbelievable tale: When you step into the houseboat, it’s as if you’re sent backwards 50 years in time.
+Very few people have taken the owner up on offers of hospitality, but those who do recount a wholly unbelievable tale: When you step into the houseboat, it’s as if you’re sent backward 50 years in time.
 Looking out windows depicts a cityscape of antiquity and the television receives live broadcasts of programs of the era (including news programs).
 If you look out the open door, you see the city as it stands today.
-When the door closes, you can see the 50 year old skyline through the port opening.
+When the door closes, you can see the 50-year-old skyline through the port opening.

 Some visitors who spend time with the owner notice something particularly disturbing: an almost uncanny resemblance to their host, despite obvious age differences.
 Though this is odd, the owner is friendly and trustworthy (ignoring the air of unease most feel), so it isn’t surprising if casual friendships build between a guest and the proprietor.